 This is the biggest hurdle for businesses.
 Obsidian is brilliant for storing and organizing information.
 It helps you build a beautiful, interconnected library of everything you know.
 You can search it, explore it, and find what you need.

 But in a business, knowledge needs to do more than just sit on a shelf.
 It needs to be active.
 The information in your company wiki or help center should be out there helping your employees and customers solve problems.
-In Obsidian, that knowledge stays passive until someone decides to go digging for it.
+In Obsidian, that knowledge stays passive until someone goes digging for it.

 The alternative: An AI platform that puts your knowledge to work

-What if, instead of trying to shoehorn a personal tool into a team setting, you used a platform that was actually designed to make your business knowledge useful?
+What if, instead of shoehorning a personal tool into a team setting, you used a platform designed to make your business knowledge useful?
 Imagine connecting an AI to all the places your team already keeps its information, without moving a single file.

-This is exactly what eesel AI is all about. eesel is an AI platform that plugs directly into the knowledge sources you already use, whether that’s Confluence, Google Docs, your help desk, or even Slack.
+This is exactly what eesel AI is for.
+It plugs directly into the knowledge sources you already use, whether that's Confluence, Google Docs, your help desk, or Slack.

 The two approaches couldn't be more different: